 Simulations of neutron star mergers must accurately capture the complex dynamics of the collision, including the tidal disruption of the stars, the formation of a hypermassive neutron star or black hole, and the ejection of material into space.
 These simulations provide crucial information about the mass, velocity, and composition of the ejecta, which are essential inputs for r-process calculations.

-The Nature 2023 publications present state-of-the-art simulations of neutron star mergers that incorporate improved microphysics, such as neutrino transport and nuclear equation of state.
+The Nature 2023 publications present current simulations of neutron star mergers that incorporate improved microphysics, such as neutrino transport and nuclear equation of state.
 These simulations provide more accurate predictions of the ejecta properties and the resulting r-process yields.

 r-Process Nucleosynthesis Calculations